 Memorable Manitobans: Israel Harold “Izzy” Asper (1932-2003)

 Born at Minnedosa on 11 August 1932, son of Cecilia Asper, he spent his first 16 years there, later attending Kelvin High School, from which he graduated in 1949.
 Called to the Manitoba Bar in 1957, he practiced law and was appointed a Queen’s Counsel in late 1975.
-In the early 1970s, Asper served as an MLA and the leader of the Manitoba Liberal Party and, in 1973, he was elected as an MLA, and re-elected in 1973.
+He served as the leader of the Manitoba Liberal Party and, in 1973, he was elected as an MLA, and re-elected in 1973.
 He later bought KCND, a small television station at Pembina, North Dakota.
 Over the next two decades, he expanded from this base to create the Canwest Global Communications Corporation, an international media empire, including Canada’s largest newspaper chain.

 Asper was well-known as a philantrophist, donating over $100 million to a wide variety of Jewish and other charitable causes, through the Asper Foundation and the Canwest Global Charitable Foundation.
 He helped to found the Asper Jewish Community Campus, which bears his name.
 He worked towards the foundation of a Canadian Museum of Human Rights in Winnipeg.